jules2689/trudeau/docs/2020-04-18/post_news.md

 Canadians have been asked to stay at home.
 We can also work from home and get our jobs done, whether it'sadvocacy or legislation.
 So we have postponed untiljune 2nd.
 Doesn't mean our work is notdone, but I think that traveling across the country at this time is not a smart thing to do.
-What are we doing?we're staying home, working andenjoying our families and we'regiving back and as politicians, I think that we have to be very, very cautious, very cautious.
+What are we doing? we're staying home, working and enjoying our families and we'regiving back and as politicians, I think that we have to be very, very cautious, very cautious.

-You probably were in thesenate, though, over the past couple of weeks to help with the legislation because you are in the region. and did it work?were there any problems with alimited number of people there?
+You probably were in thesenate, though, over the past couple of weeks to help with the legislation because you are in the region. and did it work? were there any problems with limited number of people there?